Jump to Way of St. Francis Stages

 South Gate, Cittá di Castello, day six on the Way of St. Francis, from Cittá di Castello to PietralungaSouthern Medieval Gate, Cittá di Castello

 If you were to turn right just before the church, by the gate, shown in the right side of the photo above, you would come to the Hotel Le Mura in about 100 meters, where we stayed that night.
-It is the closest accommodation to the Way of St. Francis route and not only do I recommend it, but in addition, they have a huge, fabulous buffet breakfast (for extra) that you can access early along with the construction workers!
+It is the closest accommodation to the old the Way of St. Francis route and not only do I recommend it, but in addition, they have a huge, fabulous buffet breakfast (for extra) that you can access early!

 And now I offer our day six photo of the medieval gate from the outside, as we looked back in the early morning light.